 - We prefer to provide funds directly to an organization for programmatic purposes rather than participate in a fundraising event.

-- The Hallmark Corporate Foundation does not engage in sponsorship or marketing opportunities with nonprofit organizations where promotion of the corporate name and identity to potential consumers is of primary consideration.
+- Hallmark does not engage in sponsorship or marketing opportunities with nonprofit organizations where promotion of the corporate name and identity to potential consumers is of primary consideration.

 - We do not fund any proposals for film, television or radio programs.

-- Retail merchandise from Halls department stores in Kansas City is not normally available for charitable donations.
+- Retail merchandise from the Halls department store in Kansas City is not normally available for charitable donations.